llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

-Further details on how Clacc's OpenACC runtime might one day interact with OpenMP runtimes from other OpenMP implementations can currently be found in the comments in the source file `openmp/libacc2omp/src/include/acc2omp-backend.h.var`.
+Further details on how Clacc's OpenACC runtime might one day interact with OpenMP runtimes from other OpenMP implementations can currently be found in the comments in the source files `acc2omp-handlers.h.var` and `acc2omp-backend.h.var` in `openmp/libacc2omp/src/include`.

 OpenACC Profiling Interface
 ===========================